We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 Ranked #11 out of 61 VPNs for Torrenting

-TorGuard is a good VPN for torrenting.
-It has decent P2P speeds, a kill switch, port-forwarding and a strong zero-logs policy.
-However, P2P traffic on BitTorrent will be blocked on its US servers.
+TorGuard openly specializes as a torrenting VPN.
+It has decent P2P speeds, a kill switch, port forwarding, and a strong zero-logs policy.
+However, BitTorrent traffic is blocked on US servers due to a court case.

 Torrenting AttributeTorGuard